-Sally Bayley is currently a Royal Literary Fund Fellow at Oxford Brookes University where she teaches academic and creative writing.
-She also teaches as a College Lecturer for Visiting Students in English, film and creative writing at Hertford and also for the Sarah Lawrence Programme at Wadham College, Oxford.
-She has written widely on the life and artistic legacy of Sylvia Plath and Emily Dickinson.
+Sally has written widely on the life and artistic legacy of Sylvia Plath and Emily Dickinson.
 Her publications include a study of the American home, Home on the Horizon: America’s Search for Space (Peter Lang, 2010) and a study of the diary as an art form, The Private Life of the Diary: from Pepys to Tweets (Unbound, 2016).

 She is now completing a series of three books which explore a child’s escape into literature as a form of retreat in the face of difficult social circumstances.
 The first, Girl with Dove: a Life Built by Books (William Collins, 2018) was Radio 4’s Book of the Week in January 2019, and a Spectator Book of the Year (2018).
 Girl with Dove is now part of the A Level coursework syllabus.
-The second illustrated part, No Boys Play Here, will be published March 2021, and will tell the story of the same young girl in search of a lost father and uncle through Shakespeare’s characters.
+The second illustrated part, No Boys Play Here, was published in January 2021, and tells the story of the same young girl in search of a lost father and uncle through Shakespeare’s characters.